-U.S. parent liability for non-U.S. subsidiary business; facilitating activities of non-U.S. affiliates for its Turkish subsidiaries' sales to two Turkish intermediary companies with knowledge that these goods would be resold to Iran.
+For example, in its October 20, 2020 settlement with OFAC, Berkshire Hathaway, Inc.'s ("Berkshire") resolved its liability for its Turkish subsidiaries' sales to two Turkish intermediary companies with knowledge that these goods would be resold to Iran.
 OFAC found that these violations occurred despite the fact that Berkshire and other Berkshire subsidiaries repeatedly communicated with and sent policies to the Turkish subsidiary regarding Iran sanctions.
-The Turkish subsidiary nonetheless took steps to conceal its dealings with Iran, such as using private email addresses that bypassed the controls of the corporate email system, utilising false names and false invoices, and providing false responses to compliance inquiries.
+The Turkish subsidiaries nonetheless took steps to conceal their dealings with Iran, such as using private email addresses that bypassed the controls of the corporate email system, utilising false names and false invoices, and providing false responses to compliance inquiries.
 OFAC found that certain other Berkshire subsidiaries received information that could have revealed that orders might have been destined for Iranian end users - but only one Berkshire subsidiary flagged that transactions with Iranian customers were prohibited.
 These actions highlight the importance of performing appropriate due diligence in connection with the acquisition of non-U.S. entities and ensuring that subsidiaries of U.S. companies, and other entities controlled by U.S. companies, understand their obligations to comply with U.S. sanctions on Iran and Cuba, including when they supply goods to other companies within their corporate organisation.